adobe/aio-lib-ims/README.md

 The use of IMS environments is reserved to Adobe use.
 For information it is indicated by the `env` configuration context property and takes one of the values `prod` and `stage`.
 The default value is `prod`.
-This property does not in general to be dealt with.
+In general, you do not need to deal with this property.

 ## JWT Configuration